 Depression, a very common medical illness in children and adults, can lead to various emotional and physical problems if not treated properly.
 People may experience feelings ranging from mild sadness to, in more extreme cases, thoughts of suicide.
 The good news is: Depression is treatable.
 What is most important is that you get a proper diagnosis and the most effective treatment available.

 The key is to understand your symptoms, to find a treatment facility that is right for you, and to start living your healthiest, happiest life.
-At an integrated healing center such as CRC Institute in Chicago, you are able to get properly evaluated, diagnosed, and treated for mental disorders such as depression.
+At an integrated healing center such as Chicago Rehab Center, you are able to get properly evaluated, diagnosed, and treated for mental disorders such as depression.

 Top Six Symptoms of Depression